marovira/helios-ml/docs/source/quick-ref.rst

 #.
 The sampler must have a way of setting the starting iteration.
 For example, suppose
-   that the sampler would've produced for a given epoch a sequence of :math:`N` batches numbered :math:`0, 1, \ldots, N`.
-We need the sampler to provide way for us to set the starting batch to a given number :math:`n_i` such that the sequence of batches continues from that starting point.
+   that the sampler would've produced for a given epoch a sequence of :math:`N` batches numbered :math:`0, 1, \ldots, N-1`.
+We need the sampler to provide a way for us to set the starting batch to a given number :math:`n_i` such that the sequence of batches continues from that starting point.
 #.
 The sampler must have a way of setting the current epoch.
 This is to allow the samplers
    to re-shuffle between epochs (if shuffling is used) and to guarantee that the resulting